Dallas, TX 75201

 37. The Adrian E. Flatt, M.D.
 Hand Collection at Baylor University Medical Center: Named after one of the foremost hand surgeons in the world, The Adrian E. Flatt, M.D.
 Hand Collection is an extraordinary private collection of more than 100 cast, bronze-coated hands.
 The contrast of sizes, and sense of personal capability, when simply viewing life-size hands is intriguing.
 Personalities include Katherine Hepburn, Walt Disney, Louis Armstrong and Winston Churchill, just to name a few.
 Mon. – Fri.
 8 am - 9 pm.
 Baylor University Medical Center - Truett Building - 1st floor, 3500 Gaston Ave., 214-820-6684

-38. Perot Museum of Nature and Science’s lobby and outdoor plaza: While admission to the renowned Perot Museum of Nature and Science is certainly not free, its outdoor plaza, lobby and café are, and it also offers free Wi-Fi.
+38. Perot Museum of Nature and Science’s lobby and outdoor plaza: While admission to the renowned Perot Museum of Nature and Science is not free, its outdoor plaza and lobby are, and it also offers free Wi-Fi.
 The plaza features a one-acre urban forest filled with native plants and a hands-on musical forest with oversized xylophones and chimes.
 The main lobby has an iconic, 35-foot Malawisaurus fossil on display, and there is a roof deck nearby that overlooks the museum’s sustainable features.
 2201 N. Field St., 214-428-5555

 39. Pegasus Plaza: The Pegasus has long been recognized as the symbol of Dallas and her indomitable spirit.
 Located in the heart of downtown in Dallas City Center, Pegasus Plaza at City Center features a limestone fountain and winding stream that anchor the design of the plaza.
 The fountain is connected to a natural mineral spring 1,600 feet below the Magnolia Building and is the source well for water in the plaza.
 Also see the iconic Pegasus sign above the adjacent Magnolia Hotel.
 Main at Akard Streets in Downtown Dallas